ucsffrancislab/ucsffrancislab.github.io/docs/Rmarkdown.md

 ##	Rmarkdown example

-Complete example or self executing script that could take command line arguments, that could be used to control the output file, includes a table of contents, and 2 different tab sets.
+Complete example of self executing script that takes command line arguments, that could be used to control the output file, includes a table of contents,
+2 different tab sets
+and could use python.